nextcloud-releases/all-in-one/readme.md

 - `STOP_CONTAINERS` if set to `1`, it will automatically stop the containers.
 - `CHECK_BACKUP` if set to `1`, it will start the backup check.
 This is not allowed to be enabled at the same time like `DAILY_BACKUP`.
 Please be aware that this option is non-blocking which means that the backup check is not done when the process is finished since it only start the borgbackup container with the correct configuration.

-One example for this would be `sudo docker exec -it -e DAILY_BACKUP=1 nextcloud-aio-mastercontainer /daily-backup.sh`, which you can run via a cronjob or put it in a script.
+One example for this would be `sudo docker exec -it --env DAILY_BACKUP=1 nextcloud-aio-mastercontainer /daily-backup.sh`, which you can run via a cronjob or put it in a script.

 ⚠️ Please note that none of the option returns error codes.
 So you need to check for the correct result yourself.

 ### How to disable the backup section?
 If you already have a backup solution in place, you may want to hide the backup section.
-You can do so by adding `-e DISABLE_BACKUP_SECTION=true` to the initial startup of the mastercontainer.
+You can do so by adding `--env AIO_DISABLE_BACKUP_SECTION=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used).

 ### How to change the default location of Nextcloud's Datadir?
 ⚠️ **Attention:** It is very important to change the datadir **before** Nextcloud is installed/started the first time and not to change it afterwards!
 If you still want to do it afterwards, see [this](https://github.com/nextcloud/all-in-one/discussions/890#discussioncomment-3089903) on how to do it.

 You can configure the Nextcloud container to use a specific directory on your host as data directory.
-You can do so by adding the environmental variable `NEXTCLOUD_DATADIR` to the initial startup of the mastercontainer.
+You can do so by adding the environmental variable `NEXTCLOUD_DATADIR` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used).
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.
+The chosen directory or volume will then be mounted to `/mnt/ncdata` inside the container.

-- An example for Linux is `-e NEXTCLOUD_DATADIR="/mnt/ncdata"`.
+- An example for Linux is `--env NEXTCLOUD_DATADIR="/mnt/ncdata"`.
-- On macOS it might be `-e NEXTCLOUD_DATADIR="/var/nextcloud-data"`
+- On macOS it might be `--env NEXTCLOUD_DATADIR="/var/nextcloud-data"`
-- For Synology it may be `-e NEXTCLOUD_DATADIR="/volume1/docker/nextcloud/data"`.
+- For Synology it may be `--env NEXTCLOUD_DATADIR="/volume1/docker/nextcloud/data"`.
-- On Windows it might be `-e NEXTCLOUD_DATADIR="/run/desktop/mnt/host/c/ncdata"`.
+- On Windows it might be `--env NEXTCLOUD_DATADIR="/run/desktop/mnt/host/c/ncdata"`.
 (This path is equivalent to `C:\ncdata` on your Windows host so you need to translate the path accordingly.
 Hint: the path that you enter needs to start with `/run/desktop/mnt/host/`.
 Append to that the exact location on your windows host, e.g. `c/ncdata` which is equivalent to `C:\ncdata`.)
-- Another option is to provide a specific volume name here with: `-e NEXTCLOUD_DATADIR="nextcloud_aio_nextcloud_datadir"`.
+- Another option is to provide a specific volume name here with: `--env NEXTCLOUD_DATADIR="nextcloud_aio_nextcloud_datadir"`.
 This volume needs to be created beforehand manually by you in order to be able to use it. e.g. with:
     ```
     docker volume create ^
     --driver local ^